Writing Tests

 });

-If you need to run the code before or after each test, pass it to setUp()
+If you need to run code before or after each test()

 setUp(function () {

-// initialization code to run before each test()
+// initialization code that runs before each test()

 });